FedericoCM/myfirstpaper/README.md

 # myfirstpaper
-A paper on my results on software carpentreology for the greater good
+An article on my results on software carpentreology for the greater good

 ## Abstract